adpushup/ApMobileSDKDemo/AppOpenAdExample/Readme.md

 ### 2. Step By Step Procedure:

-To implement Interstitial Ads in your app, follow these steps:
+To implement App Open Ads in your app, follow these steps:

 **Extend the Application class**